ars904/Step-Video-TI2V/README.md

 generation task.
 The dataset comprises 178 real-world and 120 anime-style prompt-image pairs, ensuring broad coverage of diverse user scenarios.
 To achieve comprehensive representation, we developed a fine-grained schema for data collection in both categories.
 We compare Step-Video-TI2V with two recently released open-source TI2V models, OSTopA and
 OSTopB, as well as two close-source commercial TI2V models, CSTopC and CSTopD.
 All these four models originate from China.
 Generally, Step-Video-TI2V achieves state-of-the-art performance on the total score across the three evaluation dimensions in Step-Video-TI2V-Eval, either outperforming or matching leading open-source and closed-source commercial TI2V models.
+We also presented two results of Step-Video-TI2V, with the motion set to 5 and 10, respectively.
+As expected, this mechanism effectively balances the motion dynamics and stability (or consistency) of the generated videos.

 <p align="center">
   <img width="80%" src="assets/compare_2.png">